FriendsOfTerraform/modules/aws/vpc/README.md

 - (map(object)) **`nat_gateways`** _[since v1.0.0]_

-    Default NAT gateways.
+    Map of default NAT gateways.
 The key of the map is the NAT gateway's name

     - (string) **`availability_zone`** _[since v1.0.0]_